ugo-emekauwa/hx-api-token-manager/README.md

   ```py
   validate_token(ip,hx_api_token,scope="READ")
   ```
-  This is a function that validates a HyperFlex API access token.
+  The function _validate_token()_ validates a HyperFlex API access token.
+A newly issued HyperFlex API access token is valid for 18 days from the point of creation.
+The _validate_token()_ function can be used to check if an issued HyperFlex API access token is still valid.
-  - **The Available Function Arguments**
+  - **The Available Function Arguments:**
-    - **ip**: The targeted HyperFlex Connect or Cluster Management IP address.
+    - **ip** - The targeted HyperFlex Connect or Cluster Management IP address.
 The value must be a string.
-    - **hx_api_token**: A dictionary value for a granted HyperFlex AAA token containing the following keys:
+    - **hx_api_token** - A dictionary value for a granted HyperFlex AAA token containing the following keys:
-      - **"access_token"**: An access token obtained from the HyperFlex API AAA (Authorization, Accounting and Authentication).
+      - `"access_token"` - An access token obtained from the HyperFlex API AAA (Authorization, Accounting and Authentication).
 The access token is used to authorize API operations by properly authenticated users.
-      - **"refresh_token"**: A refresh token obtained from the HyperFlex API AAA (Authorization, Accounting and Authentication).
-The access token is used to authorize users for any API operations.
+      - `"refresh_token"` - A refresh token obtained from the HyperFlex API AAA (Authorization, Accounting and Authentication).
 The refresh token can be used to obtain a new access token without the need to re-provide HyperFlex username and password credentials.
-      - **"token_type"**: A token type obtained from the HyperFlex API AAA (Authorization, Accounting and Authentication).
-The access token is used to authorize users for any API operations.
-This token type value should be of type "Bearer".
+      - `"token_type"` - A token type obtained from the HyperFlex API AAA (Authorization, Accounting and Authentication).
+The token type value is `"Bearer"`.
-    - **scope**: The scope of the validate access token operation.
+    - **scope** - The scope of the validate access token operation.
 The value must be a string.
-The options are "READ" or "MODIFY".
-The default value is "READ".
+The options are `"READ"` or `"MODIFY"`.
+The default value is `"READ"`.

-  - **What the Function Returns**
+  - **What the Function Returns:**

-    The boolean value True is returned for a successful validation.
-The boolean value False is returned if the validation fails.
+    The Boolean value `True` is returned for a successful validation.
+The Boolean value `False` is returned if the validation fails.

 - ### Revoke Tokens
   ```py
   revoke_token(ip,hx_api_token)
   ```
-  This is a function that revokes a HyperFlex API access token.
+  The function _revoke_token()_ revokes a HyperFlex API access token.
+A newly issued HyperFlex API access token is valid for 18 days from the point of creation.
+The _revoke_token()_ function can be used to revoke a previously issued HyperFlex API access token for any reason (e.g. security, etc.).
-  - **The Available Function Arguments**
+  - **The Available Function Arguments:**
-    - **ip**: The targeted HyperFlex Connect or Cluster Management IP address.
+    - **ip** - The targeted HyperFlex Connect or Cluster Management IP address.
 The value must be a string.
-    - **hx_api_token**: A dictionary value for a granted HyperFlex AAA token containing the following keys:
+    - **hx_api_token** - A dictionary value for a granted HyperFlex AAA token containing the following keys:
-      - **"access_token"**: An access token obtained from the HyperFlex API AAA (Authorization, Accounting and Authentication).
+      - `"access_token"` - An access token obtained from the HyperFlex API AAA (Authorization, Accounting and Authentication).
 The access token is used to authorize API operations by properly authenticated users.
-      - **"refresh_token"**: A refresh token obtained from the HyperFlex API AAA (Authorization, Accounting and Authentication).
-The access token is used to authorize users for any API operations.
+      - `"refresh_token"` - A refresh token obtained from the HyperFlex API AAA (Authorization, Accounting and Authentication).
 The refresh token can be used to obtain a new access token without the need to re-provide HyperFlex username and password credentials.
-      - **"token_type"**: A token type obtained from the HyperFlex API AAA (Authorization, Accounting and Authentication).
-The access token is used to authorize users for any API operations.
-This token type value should be of type "Bearer".
+      - `"token_type"` - A token type obtained from the HyperFlex API AAA (Authorization, Accounting and Authentication).
+The token type value is `"Bearer"`.

-  - **What the Function Returns**
+  - **What the Function Returns:**

-    The boolean value True is returned for a successful revocation.
-The boolean value False is returned if the revocation fails.
+    The Boolean value `True` is returned for a successful revocation.
+The Boolean value `False` is returned if the revocation fails.